Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-29-22 - Page Fetching Cont..md

 + When a process is loaded give it a certain number of page frames
 + When a fault occurs select a page to replace among the resident set of the faulting process
-+ Reevaluate periodically the allocation provided to a process to inc/decrement it for memory performance.
++ Periodically reevaluate the allocation provided to a process to inc/decrement it for memory performance.

 ### Working Set

 > Program needs a certain set of pages resident in memory to run efficiently.
 If this frame criterion is not met, a lot of page faults occur.

 The optimal working set of a process is the set of pages that will be needed in the immediate future and thus should be resident.
+This cannot be determined and hence it is named "optimal working set".

 #### Locality Of Reference Experiment
 ![Locality_of_Reference](../../img/Locality_of_Reference.png)